vgrichina/vibe-server/stacks/core/006_sso_integration.md

   ```

 - **URL Configuration**:
-  - All OAuth provider URLs are configurable per tenant
+  - IMPORTANT: All OAuth provider URLs should be configurable per tenant.
+Don't hardcode any URLs.
   - Default to standard provider endpoints if not specified
-  - Enable mock server usage for testing by overriding URLs
+  - Enable mock server usage for testing by overriding URLs in tenant config

 ## Stripe Subscription Integration
 - **Subscription Check**: On successful authentication, check user's subscription status